muhammed-anas-na/Learn-Blockchain/README.md

 ### (Let's start from the basic concepts of blockchain and move forward)

-#### The world is expericing an undergoing digital transormation, it's the blockchain transformation.
+#### The world is expericing an undergoing digital transormation and it's the blockchain transformation.

 <p><strong>⚠️ Warning:</strong> You will get a job after learning Blockchain.</p>